Parihsz/LuauQuiz/Quiz.md

 ### Question 1

-Explain the behavior of __eq in this snippet, what it prints, and also why the output in Lua is different from the output in Luau.
+Explain the behavior of __eq in this snippet, what it prints, and also why the output in Lua is different from the output in Luau in certain cases.
 ```lua
 local callCount = 0